timniklas/hass-tagesschau/README.md

 ## Overview

-The Fitness Park Home Assistant Custom Integration allows you to integrate your tagesschau studio with your Home Assistant setup.
+The Tagesschau Home Assistant Custom Integration allows you to integrate the tagesschau news with your Home Assistant setup.

 ## Installation